-Table 58: Shift Register Editor Overview Page Options
+Table 15: Shift Register Overview Page Options

-Option Editable Description Data Width Y Data width of read and write ports; allowed range is 1 - 65536.
-Number of Taps Υ Number of taps including the final Tap.
-The leftmost entry corresponds to the first tap-off after input; allowed range is 1 - 256.
+Option Description Target Device The Speedster16t device to be targeted by this shift register.
+Data Width Data width of read and write ports; allowed range is 1 to 65536.
+Number of Taps Number of Taps, including the final tap.
+The leftmost entry corresponds to the first tap-off after input; allowed range is 1 to 256.

-Tap Settings Page
+Speedster16t Shift Register Tap Settings Page

-The Settings page contains the settings for each tap.
+This page contains the settings for each tap.